binpash/fractal/INSTRUCTIONS.md

 - `--small`: Uses a reduced input size, resulting in shorter execution time (~X hours).
 - `--full`: Matches the input size used in the paper (~X hours).

 The `--small` option produces results that closely match those presented in the paper.
 All key performance differences between configurations are still clearly observable.

 This section also provide detailed instrauctions on how to replicate the figures of the experimental evaluation of Fractal as described in Table 2: [Classics](./evaluation/classics/), [Unix50](./evaluation/unix50/), [NLP](./evaluation/nlp/), [Analytics](./evaluation/analytics/), and [Automation](./evaluation/automation/).

-To run all the benchmarks with `--small` input from the control node **for each cluster**
+To run all the benchmarks with `--small` input from the control node **for each cluster**:

 ```bash
 # open the interactive shell for the client container